hashicorp/packer/website/source/partials/builder/qemu/_Config-not-required.html.md

     some platforms.
 For example qemu-kvm, or qemu-system-i386 may be a better choice for some systems.

--   `shutdown_command` (string) - The command to use to gracefully shut down the machine once all the provisioning is done.
-By default this is an empty string, which tells Packer to just forcefully shut down the machine unless a shutdown command takes place inside script so this may safely be omitted.
-It is important to add a shutdown_command.
-By default Packer halts the virtual machine and the file system may not be sync'd.
-Thus, changes made in a provisioner might not be saved.
-If one or more scripts require a reboot it is suggested to leave this blank since reboots may fail and specify the final shutdown command in your last script.

 -   `ssh_host_port_min` (int) - The minimum and
     maximum port to use for the SSH port on the host machine which is forwarded to the SSH port on the guest machine.
 Because Packer often runs in parallel,